In this article

 Acamprosate has been used in Europe to treat alcohol dependence since 1989.
-In 2004, acamprosate became the third drug to receive approval from the United States Food and Drug Administration (FDA) for this type of treatment, following disulfiram (brand name Antabuse) and naltrexone (brand name ReVia.)
+In 2004, acamprosate became the third drug to receive approval from the United States Food and Drug Administration (FDA) for this type of medically assisted treatment, following disulfiram (brand name Antabuse) and naltrexone (brand name ReVia.)

 The medication can help those who quit drinking and need help with cognitive function.
 Long-term alcohol consumption damages the brain’s ability to work correctly.
 Acamprosate may be able to support it.

 Acamprosate is unlikely to help if you have not already quit drinking or undergone detoxification.
 It may also not help if you are also addicted to other drugs besides alcohol.

 The medication has a good safety profile.
 It is a typically well-tolerated treatment for individuals suffering from alcoholism and appears to improve the likelihood that patients continue to remain abstinent.

 Most evidence indicates that acamprosate is as effective as naltrexone but with less adverse events and reactions.
 Acamprosate may also be more effective when used with naltrexone or disulfiram.

 Acamprosate used in combination with psychosocial support should be determined as first-line therapy for maintenance of alcohol abstinence.